UK’s first Gridserve Electric Forecourt opens for business

-The UK’s first ‘electric forecourt’ will open in November, offering charging for 30 vehicles, plus a building offering food, shops and an electric vehicle education centre.
+The “most advanced charging facility in the UK” opened to the public on the morning of 7 December, offering simultaneous charging for 30 vehicles, plus a building with food outlets, shops and an electric vehicle education centre.

-Harper says the set-up is designed to provide confidence to electric vehicle drivers and deliver fast charging at scale.
+Harper says the setup is designed to provide confidence to electric-vehicle drivers and deliver rapid charging at scale.
 He said: “We want to enable the masses to move to electric vehicles.
 People just want to use their car, and not be daunted.
 This is designed to work for the masses”.

-The site, which is around 17 miles from the M11, Stansted Airport and a similar distance from Colchester and Chelmsford, will be net carbon-neutral from the start.
-Gridserve has recently acquired a 10MWp (megawatt peak) solar farm with a 6MW battery near Flitwick, Bedfordshire, which will provide net zero carbon energy.
-In addition, there are 200 KWp (kilowatt peak) panels on the Braintree site.
+The site, which is around 17 miles from the M11 and Stansted Airport and a similar distance from Colchester and Chelmsford, will be net-carbon-neutral from the start.
+Gridserve has recently acquired a 10MWp (megawatt peak) solar farm with a six-megawatt battery near Flitwick, Bedfordshire, which will provide net-zero-carbon energy.
+In addition, there are 200 KWp (kilowatt peak) solar panels on the Braintree site.

-Each electric forecourt will be future-proofed, allowing Gridserve to add more chargers and adapt to a changing market.
-Its on-site energy storage can even supply power equivalent to 24,000 miles, in the event of a power outage.
+Each electric forecourt will be futureproof, allowing Gridserve to add more chargers and adapt to a changing market.
+Its on-site energy storage can even supply power equivalent to 24,000 miles of charging in the event of a power outage.